Dealer

 Tips for kitchen design with a boho look

 How do you decorate a boho kitchen?
-In principle, this is easy, because the motto applies: Anything you like goes.
-To bring visual calm and structure to the style mix, stay within one colour palette wherever possible.
-For example, use light-coloured wood as a base, add cream-coloured textiles and create focal points with a kitchen splashback made of colourful mosaic tiles.
+In principle, it's easy, because the motto is: Anything goes.
+To bring visual calm and structure to the style mix, stay within one colour palette as much as possible.
+For example, use light-coloured woods as a base, complement cream-coloured textiles and create focal points with a kitchen splashback made of colourful mosaic tiles.

-Tip: Do you appreciate the clear lines of the Scandinavian interior design style and the creative details of boho chic?
+Tip: Do you appreciate the clear lines of the Scandinavian interior design styleand the creative details of boho chic?
 Then a Scandi boho kitchen is just the thing for you.
-The seemingly contradictory looks combine to create a design dream team of light-coloured woods, accessories made from natural materials and decorative plants.
-Choose wooden kitchen furniture with a purist look and add vintage decorations and textiles with rough textures.
+The seemingly contradictory looks combine to create a design dream team of light-coloured wood, accessories made from natural materials and decorative plants.
+Choose wooden kitchen furniture with a purist look and add vintage decorations and textiles with coarse textures.

 NewsletterDon’t miss out on any news